 Provides employment and income information.
 It includes data collected from employers and large private sector payroll processors.
 The Work Number provides this information to employers.
-It also provides this information to government agency clients to determine, for example, an applicant’s social service eligibility, or, say, to inform child support collections and enforcement.
+It also provides this information to government agency clients to determine, for example, an applicant’s eligibility for public assistance programs, or, say, to inform child support collections and enforcement.

 Equifax Workforce Solutions, also known as TALX Corporation, operates The Work Number.
 TALX is a wholly owned subsidiary of Equifax.

 - This company will provide one free report every 12 months if you request it.

 - The company will freeze your consumer report if you request it.